Intro to 3D viewers

-When we talk about 3D model viewers, we mean software that can enable interaction between a user and 3D geometry.
+When we discuss 3D model viewers, we mean software that can enable interaction between a user and 3D geometry.
 However, this is a broad definition.
 Let’s see how we can narrow it down into the many different flavors out there.

 In our particular case, we like to help encourage easier usage and interaction for users to view, edit and share their 3D models.
 Here, web-based viewers come in, where they can do everything aforementioned (and maybe more!) from a desktop or mobile browser without installing anything.